tomzx/blog.tomrochette.com-content/agi/books/ian-goodfellow-deep-learning/article.md

 ### 7.12 Dropout
 * Dropout trains the ensemble consisting of all sub-networks that can be formed by removing non-output units from an underlying base network
 * One advantage of dropout is that it is very computationally cheap
-* Another advantage of dropout is that it does not significantly limit tyhe type of model or training procedure that can be used
+* Another advantage of dropout is that it does not significantly limit the type of model or training procedure that can be used
 * Dropout is less effective with very little labeled training examples (<5000)
 * One of the key insights of dropout is that training a network with stochastic behavior and making predictions by averaging over multiple stochastic decisions implements a form of bagging with parameter sharing
 * Each hidden unit must be able to perform well regardless of which other hidden units are in the model